jacrobin/jacrobin.github.io/content/posts/osint-challenge.md

 ![a](/images/osint-chal/auto.png#center)

 Another still from a video shows another angle of both the car and the possible religious building from earlier.
 With the car being on what appears to be a flatbed.
 It's fair to assume that this intersection is the site.
-And another video still appears to show the same building with the billboard from earlier.
+Another video still appears to show the same building with the billboard from earlier.
 So now we know for sure this is the intersection and have a rough idea what the building shapes are.

 ![a](/images/osint-chal/both.png#center)
 ![a](/images/osint-chal/layout.png#center)

-At this point I go back to twitter after having no luck with using google images of local shops to try to pinpoint nearby spots.
+At this point I went back to twitter after having no luck with using google images of local shops to try to pinpoint nearby spots.
 I found [this X post](https://twitter.com/anadoluagency/status/1755567150742340020) claiming to have the “exact location” on a map.
 But it's still hard to discern the location, and the link did not contain the coordinates, so I used it to further shrink the area of observation.

 ![a](/images/osint-chal/exact-location.png#center)